weijie-chen/weijie-chen/README.md

 ### Hi there 👋, I am Weijie Chen.
 Welcome to my GitHub!

-I am a **software engineer** specializing in Fintech risk monitoring systems.
+I am a **risk quant / software engineer** specializing in Fintech risk monitoring systems.
 Previously, I worked as a quant macro strategist, focusing on trading opportunities based on a global macro framework, particularly in currency and commodity markets.

 #### About My Training Materials:
 These materials were initially prepared by me for new-hire training at my previous institution, where I also served as chief macro analyst and quantitative instructor.